hotkit/odin/Python/bin/odin.md

 Remove the user from the specified groups.
 Requires the `authz` module.

+### Expire a user account

+    expire username

+Expire the identity for the user at this time.

 ### Set a user's full name

     full-name username "Full Name"